mohamedzhioua/ZiwiShop-ecommerce/README.md

 ### Key Features

   - [x] Fully **responsive design** to provide optimal user experience on various devices.
+  - [x] **Props validation** implemented throughout the project to ensure data integrity and proper component usage.
   - [x] User authentication via **Google** and **Facebook** for easy access.
   - [x] **Admin dashboard** for administrators to manage the platform efficiently.
   - [x] User-friendly interface for customers to explore and purchase products.